ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems
 * Not Compatible with Nintendont Since v2.0
-* Memory leak found in Space Gadget [Fixed in v2.1 (not released yet)]
-* "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt after entering wind/fan/elecfan objects) [Fixed in v2.1 (not released yet)]
-* DevilDoom crashes for some people [Fixed in v2.1 (not released yet)]
-* DevilDoom fight is not balanced for two players (very hard to win) [Fixed in v2.1 (not released yet)]

 ## Done so far:
 * Level chunks load/unload based on both players